AngeliqueDF/interactive-rating-component/README.md

 ## Overview

-_A component gather quick feedback from your customers!_
+_A component to gather quick feedback from your customers!_

 ## Links